The Courier-Mail: Criticism and legal issues

+On 7 October 2014, the paper published a transphobic headline related to the gruesome murder of Mayang Prasetyo.

+The paper raised controversy for depicting Indonesian president Joko Widodo with a doctored photo of bloody hands to protest against the country's decision to execute two Australian convicted drug smugglers known as part of the Bali Nine in 2015.

 Circulation and readership

-The Courier-Mail has the fourth-highest circulation of any daily newspaper in Australia.
+In 2013, The Courier-Mail had the fourth-highest circulation of any daily newspaper in Australia.
 Its average Monday-Friday net paid print sales were 172,801 between January and March 2013, having fallen 8.0 per cent compared to the previous year.
 Its average Saturday net paid print sales were 228,650 between January and March 2013, down 10.5 per cent compared to the previous year.
 The paper's Monday-Friday readership was 488,000 in March 2013, having fallen 11.6 per cent compared to the previous year.
 Its Saturday readership was 616,000 in March 2013, down 13.8 per cent compared to the previous year.
 Around three-quarters of the paper's readership is located in the Brisbane metropolitan area.

 Although often claimed to be Brisbane's only daily newspaper since the demise of Queensland Newspapers' own afternoon newspaper The Telegraph in 1988, it arguably has had two competitors since 2007.
-News Corp itself published mX, a free afternoon newspaper, since 2007, but mX had a relatively low news content, and was discontinued in mid 2015.
+News Corp itself published mX, a free afternoon newspaper, from 2007, but mX had a relatively low news content, and was discontinued in mid-2015.
 Fairfax Media has published the online only Brisbane Times since 2007.